OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	EPA_highway = Float(0., iotype='out', units='mi/galUS',
 				 desc='EPA Fuel economy - Highway')

-An *Instance* is a special type of public variable that hold an object.
+An *Instance* is a special type of variable that holds an object.
 The first argument in the constructor is the type of object that is allowed to fit in the socket, which in this case is a Vehicle.
 The attribute *allow_none* can be used to declare whether filling the socket is optional.
 For our driving simulation to